-How to configure and run startup tasks for a cloud service
+How to configure and run startup tasks for an Azure Cloud Service (classic)

 You can use startup tasks to perform operations before a role starts.
 Operations that you might want to perform include installing a component, registering COM components, setting registry keys, or starting a long running process.

 Startup tasks are not applicable to Virtual Machines, only to Cloud Service Web and Worker roles.

 Startup tasks are actions that are taken before your roles begin and are defined in the ServiceDefinition.csdef file by using the Task element within the Startup element.
 Frequently startup tasks are batch files, but they can also be console applications, or batch files that start PowerShell scripts.